FEUP-MEIC-DS-2023/main-template/docs/development.md

 ## Restrospectives

 Describe (possibly as separate markdown files linked form this section) a written account of your retrospectives.
 There should be, for each sprint, one retrospective for the entire project, and one for each team.

-## Sprint Reviews

-Describe (possibly as separate markdown files linked form this section) a written account of the feedback collected from your customer in each Sprint Review.